Santhoshlm10/Quix/README.md

 - Interactive quizzes across multiple categories (Movies, Comics, Sports, Entertainment, etc.)
 - Real-time questions fetched from the OpenTDB API
 - Material UI components for a modern, clean design
-- Timer functionality for each quiz session
-- Scoring and results display at the end of each quiz
-- Ability to choose different difficulty levels

 ## Technologies Used